-What To Expect When You’re Expecting by Heidi Murkoff and Sharon Mazel
+What to Expect When You’re Expecting by Heidi Murkoff and Sharon Mazel

 You’ve heard by now that a happy, healthy mom is what’s best for baby, and this book can help you get there.
-The author explains that, “you’re not just birthing a baby; you’re birthing yourself as a mom, too.”
+The author explains, “you’re not just birthing a baby; you’re birthing yourself as a mom, too.”
 Bregman provides empowerment, techniques, and spiritual/emotional exercises to help calm and prepare you for the journey ahead.

-Written by a birth and postpartum doula, this book offers a holistic approach to pregnancy and provides remedies, nutritional advice and recipes for specific months of pregnancy, taking you from early pregnancy through baby’s first few weeks.
-Judgement-free, it’s a comforting book that focuses on wellness of all parties involved through the pregnancy, complete with illustrations, honesty, and support.
+Written by a birth and postpartum doula, this book offers a holistic approach to pregnancy and provides remedies, nutritional advice, and recipes for specific months of pregnancy, taking you from early pregnancy through baby’s first few weeks.
+Judgement-free, it’s a comforting book that focuses on the wellness of all parties involved through the pregnancy, complete with illustrations, honesty, and support.

-All of a sudden, food and nutrition might feel like a minefield in pregnancy, even for those who were quite health-conscious before.
+All of a sudden, food and nutrition might feel like a minefield in pregnancy, even for those who were quite health-conscious prior.
 Thanks to this book, you’ll be provided with help in making smarter, healthier choices that provide the vitamins and minerals your baby needs to grow, and that you need for a healthy pregnancy.
-Written by both a board-certified OB/GYN and a leading name in the wellness game, you’ll be provided with excellent options that can arm your decision making skills with knowledge, even when giving in to your cravings.
+Written by both a board-certified OB/GYN and a leading name in the wellness game, you’ll be provided with excellent options that can arm your decision-making skills with knowledge, even when giving in to your cravings.